programminghistorian/ph-submissions/lessons/making-a-small-rdf-database.md

     mydb:profession ?occupation .
 }
 ```
-And we find that...this query did not do what we wanted it to do.
-It returns only one result, ignoring `mydb:occupation` even though our RDF database file states that occupation and profession are equivalent.
-Why didn't this work?
-Because Fuseki is a simple database server that cannot perform the reasoning processes that OWL offers.
-You will need a more sophisticated engine, such as [Apache Jena](https://jena.apache.org/download/index.cgi) or [Virtuoso](https://virtuoso.openlinksw.com/), if you want to access the full potential of the RDF data model.
+This query should return four results, and if you change `mydb:profession` to `mydb:occupation`, you should see the same results.
+Now, try clicking on the `>>` icon on the right hand side of the SPARQL frame, which turns inferencing on and off.
+With inferencing off, these searches return fewer and different results.
+The ability to navigate between asserted and inferred results is one of RDF's strengths.

 ### Conclusion and next steps
 The Turtle file that you've created is quite compact, and can be shared with others as a text file that they can explore using their own RDF applications.
 Exposing this data as a publicly-accessible SPARQL endpoint is rather more complicated, and is a topic for another lesson.
 Schemas and ontologies, which can do much more to enhance your data sets, will also have to wait for a deeper dive.
 This small RDF database has a simpler purpose: to record serial data of uncertain structure in a format that allows you to explore its content and categories.
 I hope that the examples give here suggest some of the many possibilities of this format.

-Setting up a full RDF database engine, working with ontologies, accessing publicly available data sources such as [DBPedia](http://dbpedia.org/) and [Wikidata](http://wikidata.org/), and exposing your own data as a SPARQL endpoint are some of the next steps that you may wish to take if you continue to work with RDF databases.
+Setting up a full RDF database engine, working with ontologies, enriching it with data from services such as [Wikidata](http://query.wikidata.org) and [DBPedia](http://dbpedia.org/snorql/), and exposing your own data as a SPARQL endpoint are some of the next steps that you may wish to take if you continue to work with RDF databases.
 Jonathan Blaney's [list of further readings and resources](https://programminghistorian.org/lessons/intro-to-linked-data#further-reading-and-resources) is a great place to start.

 ### Acknowledgements
 I learned about RDF through work funded in part by the National Endowment for the Humanities' Office of Digital Humanities (grant HD-51269-11), by the German Academic Exchange Service (DAAD), and by Florida State University's Office of Sponsored Research.
 Thanks to Héctor Pérez Urbina and Thomas Riechert for their guidance.